yulonglim/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+This command allows you to guide you to access the help page so that you can view the various commands available in the app.

 ![help message](images/helpMessage.png)